sslarch/sslarch.github.io/content/_index.md

 ## Special Interest Group on Scientific Scripting Languages in Archaeology

 This [CAA International](https://caa-international.org) [Special Interest Group ](https://caa-international.org/special-interest-groups) (SIG) focusses on the application of [Scripting Languages](https://en.wikipedia.org/wiki/Scripting_language) in archaeological research.
-To learn more about the purpose and goals of this SIG take a look at our [Statement of purpose](https://sslarch.github.io/statement.html).
+To learn more about the purpose and goals of this SIG take a look at our [Statement of purpose](http://localhost:1313/sslarch.github.io/about).

-If you are working in the field of quantitative archaeology, if you are using scripting languages as part of your analysis and daily work, and if you would like to contribute and take part in the decision making of this group, please feel free and encouraged to contact us on our <i class="fa fa-google"></i> [Google Mailing List](https://groups.google.com/forum/#!forum/scientific-scripting-languages-in-archaeology), join the discussions in our various <i class="fa fa-github"></i> [Github projects](https://github.com/sslarch) or take part in our sessions and workshops at the CAA conference.
+If you are working in the field of quantitative archaeology, if you are using scripting languages as part of your analysis and daily work, and if you would like to contribute and take part in the decision making of this group, please feel free and encouraged to [become a member](http://localhost:1313/sslarch.github.io/documents/becoming_a_member).

 ### Background